WarpedStudios/brender/README.md

 # Features
 -	Compatible with Windows 7 or above.
 - For Blender 2.90 or above.
+- Notification when rendering has begun and finished (utilizing PowerShell).
 -	Notification of errors when they occur.
 # Options
 -	Still frame or animation.